 (b) (name of body) has no liability for other employers’ obligations to the multi-employer scheme.

 (c) As the scheme is unfunded there can be no deficit or surplus to distribute on the wind-up of the scheme or withdrawal from the scheme.

 (i) The scheme is an unfunded multi-employer defined benefit scheme.

 (ii) It is accepted that the scheme can be treated for accounting purposes as a defined contribution scheme in circumstances where the (name of body) is unable to identify its share of the underlying assets and liabilities of the scheme.

-(iii) The employer contribution rate for the period from 1 April 2015 was 14.9% of pensionable pay.
-This increased to 17.2% from 1 September 2015.
-While the employee rate applied is variable it will provide an actuarial yield of 9.8% of pensionable pay.
+(iii) The employer contribution rate for the period from 1 April 2020 is 23% of pensionable pay.
+The employee rate applied is variable and is anticipated to provide a yield of 9.4% of pensionable pay.